Profile

 6. 6

-Continue to cook gently for another 40 minutes, adding more stock if needed to keep the filling moist.
+Cook for another 40 minutes over a low heat, adding more stock if needed to keep the filling moist.

 7. 7

 Roll out two sheets of focaccia dough.
-Lay the first sheet on a baking tray lightly oiled or lined with baking paper.
+Place the first on a greased or lined baking tray.

 8. 8

 Spread the filling evenly over the base, then cover with the second sheet.
-Seal the edges securely, brushing the top with a mix of olive oil and water.
+Seal the edges well and brush the top with a mix of oil and water.

 9. 9

-Allow it to rest in a warm spot for about an hour to prove, then bake in a preheated oven at 220°C for 45 minutes, or until beautifully golden.
+Leave to rest in a warm spot for about an hour, then bake in a preheated oven at 220°C for 45 minutes until beautifully golden.

 10. 10

-Let it cool slightly before slicing.
-Serve warm, ideally with a glass of rich Sicilian red wine.
+Allow to cool slightly before slicing and serving, ideally with a glass of Sicilian red wine.

 💡 Tips and Variations